JoGorska/hotel-booking/README.md

 Line 333, 598.
 944, 945, 992 - if statement is very long in those lines and had to be split into two lines.
 Pip8 returns it as an error, alternative would be to have the whole if statement in one line - then pip8 would return the error - line too long.

+## Manual testing
 ![final report](assets/images/pep8-final.png)

-2. Different operating system
+1. Different operating system
     * Windows computer: all working correctly
     * Linux computer: all working correctly
     * Samsung galaxy note 8: all working correctly
     * Samsung galaxy A40: instead of the input that the user is trying to type it inputs random letters or numbers.
 The screenshot option is blocked on this phone (work phone) The photo of the screen can be seen [here](assets/images/samsunga40.png).
 It seems like it is an issue of the phone, rather than an app.
 It might be something to do with autofill.

-3. Testing validation
+2. Testing user input validation
     * email
         - submitting empty input returns an error
         - missing "@" - returns error